 We expect that our general and administrative expenses will increase in the future to support continued research and development activities, including as we continue our existing clinical trials and initiate additional clinical trials.
 These increases will likely include increased costs related to the hiring of additional personnel and fees to outside consultants, among other expenses.
-We also anticipate general and administrative expenses associated with being a public company, including costs for audit, legal, regulatory and tax-related services, director and officer insurance premiums and investor relations costs, will increase in the future.
+We have incurred and will continue to incur additional costs associated with operating as a public company.